AbdulmohsenA/HashVisualiser/README.md

 # HashVisualiser

-This is a basic python program to visualise hash functions as an image, what
+This is a basic python program to visualise hash functions as an image.

 ## For your function.
 ### INPUT